Mamba413/bestridge/cran-comments.md

 * We add output information in all .Rd files.

-* We use on.exit to make sure we do not change users' par in 'plot.bsrr'.
+* We use on.exit to make sure we do not change users' par in `plot.bsrr`.

+## bestridge 1.0.3

+* Mistakenly included authors have been removed.

+* The `plot.bsrr` function is now available for drawing the coefficients path with a fixed lambda.